Skip to content

 • Occupational therapy

-• Pulsed ultrasound to increase blood flow to the injured tendons and promote healing
+• Pulsed ultrasound increases blood flow to the injured tendons and promotes healing

-If conservative treatment options fail to resolve the condition and symptoms persist for 6 -12 months, your surgeon may recommend surgery to treat Golfers Elbow.
+If conservative treatment options fail to resolve the condition and symptoms persist for 6 -12 months, your surgeon may recommend surgery to treat Golfer elbow.

 Surgical Treatment

-The goal of surgery to treat Golfers Elbow is to remove the diseased tissue around the inner elbow, improve blood supply to the area to promote healing, and to alleviate the patient’s symptoms.
+The goal of surgery to treat Golfer's elbow is to remove the diseased tissue around the inner elbow, improve blood supply to the area to promote healing and alleviate the patient’s symptoms.

 Soft tissues are moved aside for the surgeon to view where the tendon meets the medial epicondyle.
 The surgeon will then cut the tendon and remove any scar tissue that is present.
 This is called Debridement of the tendon.
 If bone spurs are present on the medial epicondyle, these will be removed with special instruments.